adamsilver/fdpb/03-book-a-flight.md

 The `role="combobox"` attribute means the control is announced as a combo box instead.
 A combo box, according to MDN[^], is “an edit control with an associated list box that provides a set of predefined choices.”
 The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
 The `aria-expanded` attribute tells users whether the menu is expanded or collapsed by toggling it's value between `true` and `false`.

 The `autocomplete="off"` attribute stops browsers from showing their own suggestions which would interfere with those offered by the component itself.
 Finally, the `autocapitalize="none"` attribute stops browsers from autocapitalising the first letter.
 Something we'll look at in detail in the next chapter.

+The SVG icon is layered on top of the text box using CSS.
+Note the `focusable="false"` attribute which fixes the issue that in Internet Explorer SVG elements are focusable by default.

 **Menu notes**